katrin-berkenbusch/flui/README.md

 ## Test-driving for the impatient

-Flui requires FastQ files from a Nanopore run, and a reference FASTA file.
+Flui requires FastQ files from a Nanopore sequencing run, and a reference FASTA file.
-If you don't have access to both of these, then you can try Flui out this way:
+If you don't have access to both of these files, then you can try Flui  this way:

 * Download the sample reference file [here][sample_ref] (created using the [NCBI virus data][ncbi]).
-* Download sample FastQ files for Avian Flu from [this paper][sample_fastq].
+* Download sample FastQ files for avian influenza from [this paper][sample_fastq].
   See the attached files section, and choose one or more of the zip files.
   Unzip the FastQ files into folders.

-Once you have downloaded these you should unzip the FastQ downloads into a folder and then:
+Once you have downloaded these files, unzip the FastQ downloads into a folder and then use the following command:

 ```sh
 flui --ref reference-ncbi.fasta --run /folder/with/fastq